Tyshawn Sorey: Early life and career

-In 2017, Sorey also completed his Doctor of Musical Arts in composition at Columbia.
+In 2017, Sorey completed his Doctor of Musical Arts in composition at Columbia.
 His dissertation comprises scores for his song cycle Perle Noire: Meditations for Josephine and an essay on the aesthetic practices and critical reception of the composition, its subject Josephine Baker, and the composer himself.
 Sorey cited Julia Bullock and members of the International Contemporary Ensemble as integral to his endeavor to "challenge the improvisation/composition binary and celebrate collaborative modeling"; in 2019, these artists joined Sorey in performing the piece on the steps of the Metropolitan Museum of Art.

 After receiving his DMA, Sorey began his appointment as Assistant Professor of Music at Wesleyan University, where he established the university's Ensemble for New Music and taught courses on composition and improvised music.
 In the fall of 2017, he was awarded a MacArthur Fellowship for his work in music performance and composition.

 In 2018, Sorey premiered Cycles of My Being, commissioned by Opera Philadelphia, Lyric Opera of Chicago, and Carnegie Hall, starring Lawrence Brownlee with poetry by Terrance Hayes.
-This song cycle centers on what it means to be a Black man living in America today and in 2020 was made into a film with Opera Philadelphia and released on their Digital Channel.
-In 2018 he also released Pillars on Firehouse 12.
-The following year he was named Composer in Residence for the Seattle Symphony and Opera Philadelphia, and his duo album with Marilyn Crispell, The Adornment of Time, was released on Pi Recordings.
+The piece centers on what it means to be a Black man living in America today and in 2020 was made into a film with Opera Philadelphia and released on its Digital Channel.
+In 2018 Sorey also released Pillars on Firehouse 12.
+In 2019 he was named Composer in Residence for the Seattle Symphony and Opera Philadelphia, and his duo album with Marilyn Crispell, The Adornment of Time, was released on Pi Recordings.

-In March 2020, just before the pandemic hit the Northeastern United States in full force, Sorey self-released his sextet's Unfiltered.
+In March 2020, Sorey self-released his sextet's Unfiltered.
 That fall, he joined the faculty at the University of Pennsylvania as Presidential Assistant Professor of Music.

-Beginning in 2019, Sorey embarked on several musical projects with Alarm Will Sound including For George Lewis, a through-composed composition scored for sinfonietta commissioned by the ensemble, as well as several versions of autoschediasms, spontaneous compositions led by Sorey drawing on the improvisational abilities of the instrumentalists.
-For George Lewis was premiered in 2019 at Washington University in St Louis and released on an album with two versions of autoschediasms in 2021.
-While one autoschediasm came from a live performance in St Louis in 2019, the other was recorded completely remotely with musicians performing from five states during the COVID-19 pandemic.
-Additionally, Sorey recorded a holiday-themed autoschediasm based on Coventry Carol and Sussex Carol with Alarm Will Sound.
+Beginning in 2019, Sorey embarked on several musical projects with Alarm Will Sound, including For George Lewis, a through-composed piece for sinfonietta commissioned by the ensemble, as well as several versions of autoschediasms, spontaneous compositions led by Sorey drawing on the instrumentalists' improvisational abilities.
+For George Lewis premiered in 2019 at Washington University in St. Louis and was released on an album with two versions of autoschediasms in 2021.
+One autoschediasm came from a live performance in St. Louis in 2019 and one was recorded remotely with musicians performing from five states during the COVID-19 pandemic.
+Sorey also recorded a holiday-themed autoschediasm based on Coventry Carol and Sussex Carol with Alarm Will Sound.

-In 2022, Sorey’s composition Monochromatic Light (Afterlife), commissioned for the 50th anniversary of the Rothko Chapel premieres there, followed by performances at the Park Avenue Armory in New York.
-The piece has similar instrumentation to Morton Feldman’s 1971 composition Rothko Chapel.
+In 2022, Sorey’s composition Monochromatic Light (Afterlife), commissioned for the 50th anniversary of the Rothko Chapel, premiered there, followed by performances at the Park Avenue Armory in New York.
+The piece's instrumentation is similar to that of Morton Feldman’s Rothko Chapel.